AcademySoftwareFoundation/Imath/INSTALL.md

 * ``IMATH_OUTPUT_SUBDIR`` - Destination sub-folder of the include path
   for install.
 Default is ``Imath``.

+### Common CMake Settings:

+* ``BUILD_SHARED_LIBS`` - CMake standard variable to select a static or shared build.
+Default is ``ON``.

+* ``BUILD_TESTING`` - Build the runtime test suite.
+Default is ``ON``.

-## Cmake Tips and Tricks:
+## CMake Tips and Tricks:

 If you have ninja (https://ninja-build.org/) installed, it is faster than make.
-You can generate ninja files using cmake when doing the initial generation:
+You can generate ninja files using CMake when doing the initial generation:

     % cmake -G “Ninja” ..

 If you would like to confirm compile flags, you don’t have to specify the verbose configuration up front, you can instead run

     % make VERBOSE=1